Japanese submarine I-168: Aleutian Islands campaign

-I-168 arrived at Kiska on 17 March 1943 and discharged the rest of her cargo of ammunition cargo, as well as 6 tons of provisions.
+I-168 arrived at Kiska on 17 March 1943 and discharged the rest of her cargo of ammunition, as well as 6 tons of provisions.
 She then put back to sea to conduct a war patrol south of Amchitka.
 The patrol was uneventful, and on 1 April 1943 I-168 returned to Kiska.
 She embarked sick personnel of the Kiska garrison and the ground personnel of the 452nd Naval Air Group and then headed for Paramushiro, where she arrived on 4 April 1943.

 I-168 got back underway from Paramushiro on 10 April 1943 to carry ammunition and mail to Attu and Kiska.
 She stopped at Attu on 12 April to unload cargo, then put back to sea.
 She again called at Attu from 14 to 16 April 1943 and embarked several staff officers before heading for Kiska, which she reached on 19 April 1943.
 After unloading her cargo, she headed for Japan, and arrived at Yokosuka on 9 May 1943.
 She resumed her assignment to Submarine Squadron 3 that day.